Let Simon Decide

 Let Simon Decide is an online decision-making system based on decision science that uses complex algorithms and a personality test to help people make decisions.
 It emerged about the same time that Hunch.com launched and the two websites were often compared together.

 Let Simon Decide was launched on February 21, 2009 and founded by former Mattel director Ricardo Solar, designers, writers, MBAs, analysts and decision making experts.
 The company was originally located in Redondo Beach, California but currently is headquartered in Bradenton, Florida.

-Let Simon Decide became available to the public on May 2, 2009 and was recently acquired by Strategic Connections Enteprises LLC in 2024.
+Let Simon Decide became available to the public on May 2, 2009 and was recently acquired by Strategic Connections Enterprises LLC in 2024.
 The new CEO is Steven DuBrow.

 Website Features

 Let Simon Decide allows users to select from a list of Simon's decisions or to create their own unique decision.
 Simon's decisions (separated into categories for Education, Lifestyle, Business & Work, Financial, Leisure, Purchase, Health, and Student) feature lists of factors to consider, possible alternatives, and links to resources that are related to the decision.
 Users can rate the outcome of their decisions and publish a summary of their decision with the community, as well as browse through the decisions of others.